Fast approximations of pseudo-observations in the context of right-censoring and interval-censoring: Conclusion

 There has been an increasing interest of the pseudo-values approach in the machine learning community.
 After having computed the pseudo-observations, standard machine learning models can be applied to those new observations, by simply ignoring the censoring.
 In particular, this methodology has been applied for estimating the survival function in~\cite{zhao2019dnnsurv},~\cite{zhao2020deep},~\cite{feng2021bdnnsurv} or the RMST in~\cite{zhao2021deep} based on neural networks that were directly applied on the pseudo-observations.
 Therefore, our formulas are particularly interesting in those settings where the dataset can be extremely large and the algorithm usually relies on a cross-validation procedure.
 Using our approximated formulas results in a significant gain in terms of computation time as illustrated on the real data analysis.
 Also, the approximations made by our formulas are extremely precise, even for moderate sample sizes, as shown in the simulation study.
 Surprisingly, we also saw that our formulas are more robust than the original jackknife method which sometimes fails due to some rare extreme values.
 For all these reasons, we advocate the use of our asymptotic formulas in practical situations.

 As a reviewer pointed out, there exists an alternative to our fast formula in the case of right-censored data, in the \texttt{pseudo} function of the \texttt{survival} package.
-It is based on the infinitesimal jackknife.
-However, the literature on the subject is scarce and there are currently no justifications on the derivation and the implementation of those formulas.
-Nevertheless, it would be interesting to compare this approach to our Von Mises formula.
-More importantly, it could be extended to the parametric setting, in order to apply it to interval-censored data, as there already exists some approaches based on the infinitesimal jackknife to compute delta-beta residuals, which are very closely related to pseudo-observations.
+It is based on the infinitesimal jackknife and can be applied to the Kaplan-Meier estimator or to the Breslow estimator (defined as the exponential of minus the Nelson-Aalen estimator).
+A theoretical comparison of those approximations with the Von-Mises approach developed in this paper has been made in the Supporting Information.
+It is shown that all three approximations are very similar for small sample sizes and asymptotically equivalent.
+It would now be interesting to extend the infinitesimal jackknife to the parametric setting, in order to apply it to interval-censored data, as there already exists some approaches based on the infinitesimal jackknife to compute delta-beta residuals, which are very closely related to pseudo-observations.

 Finally, new theoretical results for parametric pseudo-regression were also developed in this paper.
-Those results indicate that parametric pseudo-regression is only valid up to two extra terms but simulation studies suggest that they are reasonably small in practice and do not significantly impact the performance of the final estimator.
-They also suggest to use flexible parametric model such as the pch model.
+Those results indicate that parametric pseudo-regression is only valid up to two extra terms but simulation studies suggest that they are reasonably small in practice and do not significantly impact the performance of the final estimator, as long as the number of covariates is not too large.
+They also suggest to use flexible parametric models such as the pch model.
 As an extension it would be interesting to study the theoretical validity of splines models for pseudo-regression such as the method developed in~\cite{nygaard2020regression}.
 This is let to future research.